KEITH HARKIN - SOLOIST

 Keith Harkin comes from County Derry in Northern Ireland, where he started performing for the public at the tender age of four, wowing audiences with his beautiful voice and musical talent.
-Now at 26, Keith has played to audiences across Europe, Australia, the USA and Canada.
-He has performed at the Tavistock Festival in the UK, and at the Glasgowbury Festival in Northern Ireland for the past five years and has composed and recorded songs for the BBC show Dha Theanga, an Irish program on the BBC in which he played a lead role.
+Now at 27, Keith has played to audiences across Europe, Australia, the USA and Canada.
+He has performed many times at the Tavistock Festival in the UK, and at the Glasgowbury Festival in Northern Ireland and has composed and recorded songs for the BBC show “Dha Theanga”, an Irish language program on the BBC in which he played a lead role.

-His career with Celtic Thunder began back in 2007, when returning back to Derry from a recording session in London, Keith heard about the auditions for Celtic Thunder that were underway and decided to chance calling in just as the auditions were wrapping up.
-He auditioned and was immediately invited to attend the final auditions in Dublin, and was ultimately selected as one of the principals for the Celtic Thunder show.
-The self-described “singer-songwriter-surfer” did not fit into any particular role in Celtic Thunder.
-“I’m just doing what I’m doing, being myself,” he says.
-“I don’t really have to play a part.
-I just get up there with my guitar, and I get to perform.”
-Keith has toured with Celtic Thunder since the show’s inception and is featured on nine specials for Public Television and on 9 CDs and DVDs, which have sold millions of units worldwide.
-The latest Celtic Thunder show Mythology will be released in the US and Canada in February 2013 and will be aired on Public Television stations across the US in commencing March 2013.
+Keith’s career with Celtic Thunder began back in 2007 when, on returning back to Derry from a recording session in London, Keith heard that auditions for Celtic Thunder were underway and decided to chance calling in just as the auditions were wrapping up.
+He auditioned and was immediately invited to attend the final auditions in Dublin where he was ultimately selected as one of the principals for the new Celtic Thundershow.
+The self-described “singer-songwriter-surfer” does not fit into any particular role in Celtic Thunder.
+As an avid surfer, though, he's not afraid of taking risks, and is able to enjoy the sense of artistic achievement he's already attained.